DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

 input: iron_sword
 ```

-furnace/blast/smoker/campfire - smelting an item in the relevant block
+furnace/blast/smoker/campfire - smelting an item in the relevant item from the script
 ```dscript_blue
 type: furnace
 input: iron_sword
 ```

 smithing - crafting an item on the smithing table, using 2 inputs (a base and an upgrade) as well as allowing to keep enchantments and display names
 ```dscript_blue
 type: smithing
 base: iron_sword